A variety of community engagement methods should be considered when planning a stakeholder relations project.

 - Privacy concerns should be addressed to encourage participation.

 There is not one perfect way to engage with stakeholders, and needs will change depending on the groups and issues needing to be addressed.
-Using more than one technique in your engagement process will pave the way to increased stakeholder participation, and building of stronger relations with your stakeholder community.
+Using more than one outreach method for your engagement process will pave the way to increased stakeholder participation, and building of stronger relations with your stakeholder community.